 In opting for the HELOC, the homeowner should educate himself/herself on these key points in relation to the variable interest rate:

-Bankrate offers a wealth of unbiased financial information and one post takes a look at how these three credit options stack up.
+Many websites offer a wealth of unbiased financial information and one post takes a look at how these three credit options stack up.
 First and foremost, one needs to determine which choice is best for his/her circumstances and the answer to that will vary, depending on specific circumstances.
 While a second mortgage may be the best option for one individual, another might find that a line of credit suits his needs best.

 Determining which of the three choices would best benefit one's situation depends on how much equity one has in the home versus how much the individual wishes to borrow.
 Just as important is whether the individual wants a fixed or variable interest rate for reasons previously discussed.
 The borrower will also want to factor in the current mortgage's interest rate.